Gulf State Park

 Gulf State Park is a public recreation area on the Gulf of Mexico in the city of Gulf Shores in southern Baldwin County, Alabama.
 The state park's 6150 acre mostly encompass the land behind the Gulf Shores beach community, between Highway 59 and SH 161, with the west end extending further south to a wide beach area.
 In addition to beaches, the park includes marshland, boggy tea-colored streams, pine forests, and three spring-fed, fresh-water lakes: Lake Shelby (750 acres), Middle Lake, and Little Lake.
 The park is managed by the Alabama Department of Conservation and Natural Resources, with park enforcement rangers providing around-the-clock security and enforcing anti-littering regulations.

 History

 The park's facilities, including cabins and a casino, were built in the 1930s by members of the Civilian Conservation Corps working under the auspices of the Federal government.
 The park opened in 1939 after ownership of the property was transferred to the state.

 After weathering multiple hurricanes, the park was devastated by Hurricane Ivan in 2004.
 Major projects undertaken in the wake of the storm saw the construction of a 1540 ft Gulf of Mexico fishing pier that provides 2,448 feet of fishing space, a 5,000-square-foot swimming pool and splash pad, an interactive nature center, a beach pavilion, and renovation of the campground.

+The park's concessionaire-operated zip-line course was closed in 2016.
+The park's 18-hole golf course was closed permanently in 2018.
+The fishing pier suffered major damage from Hurricane Sally in 2020; the pier was reopened in August 2024.